awsdocs/amazon-vpc-user-guide/doc_source/intra-vpc-route.md

 # Inspect traffic between subnets<a name="intra-vpc-route"></a>

-Consider the scenario where you have multiple subnets in a VPC and you want to inspect the traffic between subnets A and B by a firewall appliance installed in an EC2 instance\.
-Configure and install the firewall appliance on an EC2 instance in a separate subnet C in your VPC\.
-The appliance inspects all traffic that travels from subnet A to subnet B \(1\) and from subnet B to subnet A \(2\)\.
+Consider the scenario where you have multiple subnets in a VPC and you want to inspect the traffic between them using a firewall appliance\.
+Configure and install the firewall appliance on an EC2 instance in a separate subnet in your VPC\.

+The following diagram shows a firewall appliance installed on an EC2 instance in subnet C\.
+The appliance inspects all traffic that travels from subnet A to subnet B \(see 1\) and from subnet B to subnet A \(see 2\)\.

 ![\[Inspect subnet traffic\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/middlebox-intra-vpc_updated.png)

 You use the main route table for the VPC and the middlebox subnet\.
 Subnets A and B each have a custom route table\.

 The middlebox routing wizard, automatically performs the following operations:
 + Creates the route tables\.